 We have recently established BI Ventures, a team within BIT, which works on building scalable digital products that address social issues.
 We currently have three revenue-generating products in our portfolio, with more in development.

 Our Academic Advisory Panel includes Richard Thaler, co-author of Nudge; former Cabinet Secretary Lord Gus O’Donnell (the panel’s chair); and senior academics from leading UK Universities.

 BIT’s company Board is chaired by Peter Holmes.
 The Cabinet Office representative is Janet Baker, and the Nesta representative is Nathan Elstub.
-David Halpern, our Chief Executive, Owain Service, our Director of BI Ventures, and Simon Ruda, our Director of Home Affairs and International Programmes, also sit on the Board.
+David Halpern, our Chief Executive, Owain Service, CEO of BI Ventures, and Simon Ruda, our Director of Home Affairs and International Programmes, also sit on the Board.